Gospel

 Points of interest and Catholic lore

-- The temple in Jerusalem was totally destroyed by the Romans in ad 70.
-Luke‘s Gospel was written after this event, so his readers would have known of its annihilation.
+- The Romans completely destroyed the temple in Jerusalem in AD 70.
+The Gospel of Luke was written after this event, so his readers would have known about the temple's annihilation.

-- Early Christian communities faced persecution both by the Jews, when they were expelled from the synagogues for their faith in Jesus as Messiah, and by the secular authorities for their refusal to worship the emperor as a god.
-Luke is clearly aware of the tribulations facing his community and seeks to allay their fears in this text.
+- Early Christian communities faced persecution both from the Jews, when they were expelled from the synagogues for their faith in Jesus as the Messiah, and from the secular authorities, when they refused to worship the emperor as a god.
+Luke is clearly aware of the tribulations that his community faces and seeks to alleviate their fears in this text.

 Exploring the Word